 Access Manager interacts with One SSO Provider (OSP) in Identity Manager to map the user to a DN in the Identity Vault.
 When a user logs in to the identity applications through Access Manager, Access Manager can inject a SAML assertion (with the user's DN as the identifier) into an HTTP header and forwards the request to the identity applications.
-The identity applications uses the SAML assertion to establish the LDAP connection with the Identity Vault.
+The identity applications use Proxied Control Authorization to establish the LDAP connection with the Identity Vault, see NetIQ eDirectory Administration Guide.
 For information on configuring Access Manager to support this capability, refer to the Access Manager documentation.